adeperio/base/README.md

 Check out the [contribute.md](contribute.md)

-#### Roadmap

-We have a number of issues sitting in Ready tags and Backlog tags that we intend to work on.

-At the moment, a lot of the initial setup is quite manual so probably going to start prioritising up a Yeoman generator.

 ## Why

 The philosophy around Base was to roll out a baseline set of security features for protection against common web application threats to give developers a kick start when building our their app.